Moss people: Appearance

 The moss people are sometimes described as similar to dwarfs, being the same size as children, but "grey and old-looking, hairy, and clad in moss."
 Sometimes, moss folk are also bigger.
 In other descriptions they are said to be pretty.

 In Saxony, the Holzweibchen ("little wood woman"), also called Buschweibchen ("little shrub woman"), appears as a small shrivelled old woman with a wrinkly face, carrying wood in a basket on its back or brushwood in its apron, walking around propped on a stick or cane, or sitting in a shrub spinning or knitting at crossroads.
+The wrinkly male occasionally seen carries wood on its back.

+In Thuringia, the Holzmännel ("little wood man") which is rarely seen and often downright unknown wears green clothes with red lapels and a triangular black little hat which is both broad and low.

+In Upper Palatinate, the Holzfräulein (sg., pl.; "little wood women"), often identified as arme Seelen ("poos souls", i.e. souls in purgatory), are described are described as small, rarely taller than three (Bavarian) foot, dressed in clothes spun from moss (like the tree moss also spun by them), and their faces covered with moss, occasionally wearing wooden shoes, and small enough to sit on tree stumps or ovens or in the space between oven and wall.

 Characteristics

 They are similar to hamadryads.
 Their lives are "attached to the trees; if any one causes by friction the inner bark to loosen a Wood-woman dies."

 There are further connections to nature when e.g. the mountains are "smoking" with fog due to the Holzweibel (sg., pl.; "little wood women") baking cake which they might also gift to humans asking for it.
+Contrarily, the male can be rather malicious.
+If woodsmen want to help it carry its heavy load of wood, it guffaws, leaving the woodsmen stuck deep in the swamp and destroying their axes and saws.

+In silent noon and midnight hours, the Holzweibel (sg.,pl.; "little wood women") occasionally sing very lovely but the lyrics are unintelligible.

+In the morning, they wash their faces with the dew found in Alchemilla leaves, draw their body through the dewy grass, and dry themselves with either hair moss or rags gifted to them by humans.

+Their grain is said to be a plant called Holzgerste ("wood barley") or Teufelsgerste ("devil's barley").

 According to Thuringian belief, wood people and moss people are different creatures.
 While the Holzleute are dressed, the Moosleute are shaggy and fuzzy.
 Both are the wild huntsman's prey, though.
 For further information on their plight, see below.